 The Web Content Accessibility Guidelines have specific recommendations for the amount of contrast you need on your website.
 Useful tools such as these can help you confirm you have enough color contrast:

-- ColorSafe (Put in the background color, font size, font face, and font weight and it’ll show you some options for what color your text should be).
+- ColorSafe (Put in the background color, font size, font face, and font weight; it’ll show you some options for your text’s color).

 Go through your website and check if different elements have a high enough contrast.
 If they don’t have proper contrast, switch it up!

-- Buttons (button backgrounds color and button text color)
+- Buttons (button background color and button text color)